Inferring Belief States in Partially-Observable Human-Robot Teams: Results Discussion

 We first judge whether the task was appropriately difficult.
 Fig. \ref{user-performance-fig} shows the distribution of user scores with respect to the ground truth across the four evaluated kitchen layouts.
 While \textit{Layout 3} appears to be easier than the other layouts, the other score distributions have similar medians, indicating consistent difficulty.
 Despite several perfect scores at each layout, the broad score distributions indicate that the task was neither trivial nor overwhelming for users.

-Notably, few users scored perfectly (scores of $100\%$), and no users scored consistently well across all layouts.
-This demonstrates that users were generally unable to fully track the environment, motivating the potential benefits of predicting user belief states in this partially observable domain.
+Notably, very few users scored perfectly (scores of $100\%$), and no users scored consistently well across all layouts.
+This suggests that users were generally unable to fully track the environment, motivating the potential benefits of predicting user belief states in this partially-observable domain.